 Q: Can my business or organization be listed on Military OneSource as a resource for the military community?

 A: Military OneSource does not provide any advertising or promotional services.
 All organizations listed on Military OneSource go through a three-step review process.
 Generally speaking, all commercial organizations listed on the site have an official agreement or contract with the Office of Military Community and Family Policy.
-At this time, we are not entering into any new partnerships.

 Joining the Military OneSource service provider network

 Q: Where can I find information about becoming a Military OneSource service provider?